Red Bank to I-275/SR 32 Status

 - Repair of a landslide on SR 32, east of the intersection

 A Virtual Open House was held from February 7, 2012 – March 15, 2021 to share additional information about the project and what to expect during construction with the community.
 A Feasibility Study was completed in September, 2020, and can be viewed on the Red Bank to I-275/SR 32 Project Documents page.
-Construction plans are currently being finalized and construction of the project is expected to begin in early 2023 and be completed by fall 2023.
+Construction plans are currently being finalized and construction of the project is expected to begin in the Fall of 2022.

 SR 32 Improvements in the Village of Newtown